RapidRide G Line: Route

 The G Line travels 2.5 mi between 1st Avenue in Downtown Seattle and Martin Luther King Jr. Way in Madison Valley on Madison Street.
+It is the shortest RapidRide route in the system and primarily serves as an urban connector.
 The line has 2.8 mi of dedicated transit lanes and 1.14 mi of mixed-traffic business access and transit lanes.
 The project included the reconstruction of 36 intersections to upgrade traffic signals and 50 blocks of refurbished sidewalks.

 The route begins near Colman Dock, the city's ferry terminal, at a station on 1st Avenue.
 This station was planned to be shared with a future Seattle Streetcar extension.
 Within Downtown Seattle, buses travel eastbound on Spring Street and westbound on Madison Street in transit lanes, stopping near the Symphony light rail station at 3rd Avenue and the Seattle Central Library at 5th Avenue.
 The route crosses over Interstate 5 into First Hill, where the two directions merge after 9th Avenue onto Madison, continuing to run in center transit-only lanes.
 The G Line crosses Broadway, with a station connecting to the First Hill Streetcar, and passes the campus of Seattle University before transitioning to mixed traffic east of 15th Avenue.
 The route continues into Madison Valley, serving several curbside stations, before terminating at Martin Luther King Jr. Way near the Washington Park Arboretum.